AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/gitlab-modules.md

 +++**Watch issues**

-This instant trigger module starts a scenario when an issue is created or when an existing issue is updated, closed, or reopened.
+This [!UICONTROL instant trigger] module starts a scenario when an issue is created or when an existing issue is updated, closed, or reopened.

 <table style="table-layout:auto">
    <col>